5x12/pipely/README.md

             - preProcessing
             - kMeans
 ```
-Pipely will be able to automatically detect which steps would be done in parallel.
-In this case, it will execute steps `preProcessing` and `kMeans` in parallel, and then afterwards, start executing `hyperTuning`.
+Pipely will be able to automatically detect which steps are independent and could be done in parallel.
+In this case, it will execute steps `preProcessing` and `kMeans` in parallel, and right after they are finished, start executing `hyperTuning`.

 In order for the pipely to work,
 - the names of your [steps] in `collect.yml` should be unique;